 Asian markets enjoyed a higher open on Wednesday, with Tokyo shares at a fresh 8-year high, following a positive lead from Wall Street overnight.

 U.S. stocks closed higher on Tuesday after encouraging reports out of Greece sent the S&P 500 to a record.

-U.S. stock index futures signaled a lower open on Wednesday after recovering much of the losses from Tuesday's volatile session.
+U.S. stock index futures signaled a lower open on Thursday, after the Greek government requested a loan extension from its euro zone creditors.

 Get the best of CNBC in your inbox